 I remember the ride up the man lift with my brother.
 The dust was so thick on the walls the people had stopped along the way and scratched rather colorful sayings in the dust.
 (This was long before the days of dust control, so that dust was a good three inches thick in that man lift shaft.
 Now they have an air chuck so they can blow the dust down.)
 When I say man lift shaft I mean man lift only—the leg shafting was built into the concrete.

 The metal trunking only existed between the boot pit up to ceiling of the alleyway and then from the bin deck to the leg-drive pulley in the headhouse.
-The rest of leg trunking was made of a cement column inside.
+The rest of the leg trunking was made of a cement column inside.
 The shaft that the rest of the bucket was built into was hopper-bottomed just like all the overhead bins.

 If I remember right, this elevator had eighteen overhead bins, one of which was used for rail car/tripper scale.